godzie44/d3/README.md

 # D3 ORM

 D3 is golang ORM and DataMapper.
-This project was design with respect to such ORM's like hybernate and doctrine.
+This project was design with respect to such ORM's like hibernate and doctrine.
 Main task - give an instrument for create nice domain layer.
 If your business code not expressive enough, or if you want unit tests without a database, or if in your application, for some reason, you need aggregates, repositories, entities and value objects - d3 can be a good choice.